ooples/pine_script_docs/source/primer/First_steps.rst

 ------------

 Welcome to the `Pine Script User Manual <https://www.tradingview.com/pine-script-docs/en/v5/index.html>`__.
-In this page, we present a step-by-step approach to become familiar with indicators and strategies (also called *scripts*) written in the Pine Script programming language on TradingView:
+In this page, we present a step-by-step approach to becoming familiar with indicators and strategies (also called *scripts*) written in the Pine Script programming language on TradingView:

 1. How to use the tens of thousands of existing scripts.